Tips and Information

 - allowing another person to charge out materials for the patron who is unable to get to the library

-- renewing loaned material by phone
+- renewing loaned material via "My Library Accounts" on the library website, by phone or email.

 - Video Relay System (VRS), providing telephone communication for deaf or hearing impaired persons utilizing sign language interpreting.
 Located on the main floor, North wall of the Reference section.

 The library doors are wheelchair accessible and there is an elevator for public use that allows you to visit each of the library's three floors.
-Stack aisles, index and reference tables, group study tables, and study carrels also conform to ADA standards for width, height or knee clearance for wheelchairs.

 It is important to remember that the library staff is there to assist all library patrons, and for this reason they are not always available to provide extended periods of their time to help students with disabilities.
 If the assistance you require will take extensive time, you should arrange to take your own assistant or tutor with you to the library, or make an appointment with the library staff for more personal attention that is convenient for you both.
 Friends or classmates who are familiar with the library and its systems can also help.
 If you need special assistance that will take considerable time, it must be arranged in advance, so planning ahead is essential.